It’s not about technology.

 Your past experiences with technology people do not inspire confidence.

-- They focus on the technology, not the problem or business outcome you need
+- They focus on the technology, not the business outcome you need

 - They can be difficult to work with.
 A simple question seldom results in a simple answer